-If arbitrageurs invest an extra unit of home currency in the BCT for country j and maturity $\tau$ , then their annualized expected return increases by $\mu{jt}^{(\tau)} - i{jt}$ .
-This is the left-hand side of (4.3), and we refer to it as the BCT's expected return.
-The right-hand side of (4.3) is the increase in the arbitrageurs' portfolio risk, times their risk-aversion coefficient a.
-The increase in portfolio risk is equal to the covariance between the return on the BCT in country j and for maturity $\tau$ , and the return on the arbitrageurs' portfolio.
+The first-order condition (3.11) describes the arbitrageurs' risk-return trade-off when investing in the BCT in country j.
+If arbitrageurs invest an extra unit of home currency in the BCT for country j and maturity τ , then their expected return increases by $\mu{jt}^{(\tau)} - i{jt}$, the left-hand side of (3.11).
+The right-hand side of (3.11) is the increase in the arbitrageurs' portfolio risk, times their risk-aversion coefficient a.
+The increase in portfolio risk is equal to the covariance between the return on the BCT in country j and for maturity τ , and the return on the arbitrageurs' portfolio.